FalchLucas/WebCamGazeEstimation/README.md

 - [ ] run main_pl.py to test the application with the pl_gaze_estimation model (https://github.com/hysts/pytorch_mpiigaze_demo)

 - [ ] in order to run main_compareWithTobii.py you need to generate a exe file that runs Tobii Eye Tracker 5, for this you need the sdk dll for Tobii Eye Tracker 5

+## Credits
+If you use the code in the academic context, please cite:
+Lucas Falch and Katrin Solveig Lohan, "Webcam-based gaze estimation for computer screen interaction", Frontiers in Robotics and AI, Volume 11 - 2024 | https://doi.org/10.3389/frobt.2024.1369566